Employment Opportunities

 -

-Assumes additional responsibilities as needed and directed.
+Assumes additional responsibilities and special projects as needed and directed.

 REQUIRED QUALIFICATIONS: